grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 #### Inheritable dependencies can surprise you!

-Another gotcha has to do with objects of inheritable types.
-Let's take a look at the example of a class called `DateWithZone`, representing a date with time zone.
-Let's say that this class has a dependency on another class called `ZoneId`:
+Another gotcha has to do with objects of types which can be subclassed (i.e. are not `sealed`).
+Let's take a look at the example of a class called `DateWithZone`, representing a date with a time zone.
+Let's say that this class has a dependency on another class called `ZoneId` and is defined as such:

 ```csharp
 public sealed class DateWithZone : IEquatable<DateWithZone>